PheonixS/devops-test/SOLUTION.md

 ```

 - Victoria Logs configured to collect logs from all containers/nodes running in the cluster.
-- Additionally, `Data API` has a sidecar container (Fluent Bit) that sends logs from `/configured_path` directory to Victoria Logs:
+- Additionally, `Data API` has a sidecar container (Fluent Bit) that sends logs from `/configured_path` directory to Victoria Logs.
+This is done because mounting the host directory to the pod is not allowed in [Baseline Policy](https://kubernetes.io/docs/concepts/security/pod-security-standards/#baseline).
     - This application logs can be found using filter: `application_name: "data_api"` - [link](http://127.0.0.1:9428/select/vmui/#/?query=application_name%3A+%22data_api%22&g0.range_input=1h)

 ### Grafana